EdenQwQ/Obsidian-Uni/Cognitive Science/Perception/Thoughts on the Study.md

 # Questions

  - The discussion and conclusion part of the paper continuously mention the effect of coding efficiency.
 But this effect is not well discussed throughout the whole paper.
-What exactly is coding efficiency and how it is related to the perceptional error of optical slant?
+What exactly is coding efficiency and how it is related to the perceptual error of optical slant?
  - The gain factor $k$ of the linear function of gaze declination and head orientation is well estimated.
 But what about the continuous function of optical slant ($f(\beta)$) ?
 How is it modeled and calculated?
  - Why is it OK to only require verbal estimates in [[Slope Perception Failure (Summary)#Experiment 2 A|Experiment 2 A]]?
 Is it intentional or due to the technological limitation of the VR device?